 - Having dedicated pickup areas in-store for BOPIS and in the parking area for curbside pickup

-Retailers can leverage today’s retail logistics technology to introduce these options with confidence.
+Retailers can leverage today’s retail logistics technology to introduce these options and help their business grow.

 Supply chain management